Top 10 Things You Must Do in New York City

 - What is the number one attraction in NYC?

-- what is the prettiest place in NYC?
+- Where is the prettiest place in New York City?

 - What are the top 5 attractions in NYC?